 The design ideas were collected by Cameron Toler and used to generate preliminary prototypes for the new NATURE Lab Environmental Education Center.
 We are very excited to have all this input and support as we move forward!

-While the new center is under construction, we will continue with our open hours programming across the street through Fall 2018.
+While the new center is under construction, we will continue with our open hours programming.
 Visit the NATURE Lab page to get involved!

 Photos by Catie Rafferty.
 Videography by Chris Johnstone.